sharu725/warmhut/about.md

             <a class = 'team-f' a href = 'https://ke.linkedin.com/in/dan-weru-93b46311b' target = '_blank'>Daniel Waweru</a>
             <div class = 'wisdom'>
             <p>
                 I'm the lead web developer at Warmhut.
-To me, development is a user-centered creative process.
+I approach development as a user-centered creative process.
 With that in mind I see to it that our web products are elegant, fast and super responsive.
             </p>
             </div>